bormaxi8080/osint-timeline/DRAFT.md

 **Linux & DevOps:**

 **MOS** is a lightweight operating system based on [Devuan](https://www.devuan.org/), designed specifically for small, energy‑efficient home servers: https://github.com/ich777/mos-releases

+DNS-Blocklists.
+For a better internet - keep the internet clean: https://github.com/hagezi/dns-blocklists

+Suricata is a network Intrusion Detection System, Intrusion Prevention System and Network Security Monitoring engine developed by the OISF and the Suricata community: https://github.com/OISF/suricata

 LUKSbox.
 Store sensitive files in the cloud, or on shared media without trusting the host.
 LUKSbox is a Rust-based encrypted-container tool with passphrase, FIDO2 (YubiKey, Titan, Nitrokey, Windows Hello), TPM 2.0, and hybrid post-quantum (ML-KEM-768 / 1024) keyslots.
 Mounts as a real drive on Linux, macOS, and Windows: https://github.com/PentHertz/LUKSbox